The Downside Of 'Bling Empire', 'House Of Ho', & The New Wave Of Asian Representation

 Advertisement

 In 2017, a report studying the shows of the 2015-2016 season found that Asians made up 4.3% of the characters on television.
-That same study concluded that Asian American characters “remain marginalized and tokenized on screen,” despite a slight increase in opportunity.
-And, with the end of Fresh Off the Boat last year, the only all-Asian cast scripted television show currently on the air is CBC series Kim’s Convenience (which also airs on Netflix).
+That same study concluded that Asian American characters “remain marginalised and tokenised on screen,” despite a slight increase in opportunity.
+And, with the end of Fresh Off the Boat last year, the only all-Asian cast scripted television show currently on the air is Kim’s Convenience (another Netflix title).
 It may be unfair, but Bling Empire and House of Ho are two out of three shows that bear all the responsibility of Asian representation in 2021, and they just so happen to embrace the Crazy Rich Asians narrative.

 That lens, full of glitz and glamour, might seem like a positive portrayal of Asians, it’s also an extension of the Model Minority Myth, spotlighting Asians as an economically successful minority.
 Alone, Bling Empire would not be troubling.
 But when the most successful Asian-led Hollywood film and the only two reality shows with all Asian casts are all putting forth this wealthy Asian narrative, it’s officially a trend.
 And, given how little representation Asians have in the media to begin with, and the industry’s track record of stereotyping minorities, this trend could very well dictate the way Asians are shown on screen for years.